learningcoding-pixel/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**

-Given below are instructions to test the app manually.
+Below are step-by-step instructions to manually test the application.
+For each feature, prerequisites and expected outcomes are provided.

 <box type="info" seamless>

-**Note:** These instructions only provide a starting point for testers to work on;
-testers are expected to do more *exploratory* testing.
+**Note:** These instructions only provide a starting point for testers to work on; Testers are expected to do more *exploratory* testing.

 </box>

+---

-### Launch and shutdown
+### 1. Launch and Setup

+As a coach, you begin by launching the application for the first time and configuring your workspace.

-1. Initial launch
+1. **Initial launch**

-   1. Download the jar file and copy into an empty folder
+    1. Download the jar file and copy it into an empty folder.

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+    2. Double-click the jar file.<br>
+       **Expected:** The GUI opens with a set of sample athletes.
+The window size may not be optimal.

-1. Saving window preferences
+2. **Saving window preferences**

-   1. Resize the window to an optimum size.
-Move the window to a different location.
+    1. Resize the window to your preferred size and move it to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
-       Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

-### Deleting an athlete

-1. Deleting an athlete while all athletes are being shown

-   1. Prerequisites: List all athletes using the `list` command.
-Multiple athletes in the list.

-   1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
-      Expected: No athlete is deleted.
-Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.

-1. _{ more test cases …​ }_

-### Saving data

-1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_

-### Teams and Sessions

-1. Listing teams
+    2. Re-launch the app by double-clicking the jar file.<br>
+       **Expected:** The most recent window size and location are retained.

+---

+### 2. Adding Athletes

+Now, you want to populate your database with athletes.

+1. **Adding a new athlete**
+    1. Test case: `add n/Alice Tan d/2003-10-10 p/98765432 e/alicet@example.com a/Alice Street, Block 123, #01-011 s/Singapore School r/Captain h/180 w/75 t/Kneeinjury`
+        - **Expected:** Success message confirming Alice Tan is added.
+She appears in the athlete list.

+---

+### 3. Edit Athlete

+After adding athletes, you may wish to update their details.

+1. **Editing an athlete's information**
+    1. Prerequisite: At least one athlete exists.
+    2. Test case: `edit 1 r/Sprinter t/Captain`
+        - **Expected:** Success message.
+Athlete at index 1 now has updated role and tag.

+---

+### 4. Find Athlete

+As the list grows, you need to quickly find specific athletes.

+1. **Finding athletes by name**
+    1. Test case: `find n/Alice`
+        - **Expected:** Only athletes with "Alice" in their name are listed.

+2. **Filtering by tag or role**
+    1. Test case: `find t/Sprinter`
+        - **Expected:** Only athletes tagged as "Sprinter" are shown.

+---

+### 5. Add Team

+With your athletes in place, you proceed to group them into teams.

+1. **Creating a team of 4 athletes**
+    1. Prerequisite: At least 4 athletes listed via `list`.
+    2. Test case: `team tn/Alpha i/1 2 3 4`
+        - **Expected:** Success message.
+Team "Alpha" appears in the teams list with 4 members.
+---

+### 6. Adding sessions

+You want to schedule training sessions for your teams.

+1. **Adding a session to a team**
+    1. Prerequisite: At least one team exists; note its index from `listteams`.
+    2. Test case: `addsession i/1 sdt/2025-10-21 0700 edt/2025-10-21 0800 l/Track`
+        - **Expected:** Success message showing session details added to the team.

+---

+### 7. Deleting sessions

+Sometimes, you need to remove a session from a team's schedule.

+1. **Deleting a session from a team**
+    1. Prerequisite: Team at index `1` has at least one session.
+    2. Test case: `deletesession i/1 si/1`
+        - **Expected:** Success message and session is removed.

+---

+### 8. Delete Team

+You may need to remove teams as circumstances change.

+1. **Listing teams**
     1. Test case: `listteams`
-      Expected: All teams are shown.
+        - **Expected:** All teams are shown.
 If none exist, shows an empty team list section.

-2. Creating a team of 4 athletes
+2. **Deleting a team**

-   1. Prerequisites: At least 4 athletes listed via `list`.
+    1. Prerequisite: At least one team exists (from `listteams`).
-   2. Test case: `team tn/Alpha i/1 2 3 4`
-      Expected: Success message.
-Team `Alpha` appears in teams list with 4 members.
-   3. Test case: `team tn/Alpha i/1 2 3 4` (duplicate name)
-      Expected: Error about duplicate team name.
-   4. Test case: `team tn/Beta i/1 2 3` (fewer than 4)
-      Expected: Error about team size must be exactly 4.
-   5. Test case: `team tn/Gamma i/1 2 3 3` (duplicate index)
-      Expected: Error about requiring 4 distinct members.
-   6. Test case: `team tn/Delta i/100 101 102 103` (invalid indexes)
-      Expected: Error about invalid athlete indexes.
-   7. Test case: create a second team reusing a member already in a team
-      Expected: Error listing conflicting member indexes.

-3. Deleting a team

-   1. Prerequisites: Teams listed via `listteams`, at least 1 team.
     2. Test case: `deleteteam 1`
-      Expected: First team is deleted, success message.
+        - **Expected:** First team is deleted, success message.
-   3. Test case: `deleteteam i` where i is 0 or larger than the teams list size
-      Expected: Error about invalid index.

-4. Adding a session to a team

-   1. Prerequisites: At least 1 team exists; note its index from `listteams`.
-   2. Test case: `addsession i/1 sdt/2025-10-21 0700 edt/2025-10-21 0800 l/Track`
-      Expected: Success message showing session details added to the team.
-   3. Test case: `addsession i/1 sdt/2025-10-21 0900 edt/2025-10-21 0800 l/Track`
-      Expected: Error about invalid datetime (end before start).
-   4. Test case: `addsession i/999 sdt/2025-10-21 0700 edt/2025-10-21 0800 l/Track`
-      Expected: Error about invalid team index.
-   5. Test case: `addsession i/1 sdt/2099-10-21 edt/2025-10-21 0800 l/Track`
-      Expected: Error about datetime format.

-5. Deleting a session from a team

-   1. Prerequisites: Team at index `1` has at least one session.
+---

+### 9. Deleting Athletes and Cascading Effects

+Occasionally, an athlete leaves.
+You remove them and observe how the system updates related teams.

+1. **Deleting an athlete while all athletes are shown**
+    1. Prerequisite: List all athletes using the `list` command.
+Multiple athletes are present.
-   2. Test case: `deletesession i/1 si/1`
+    2. Test case: `delete 1`
-      Expected: Success message and session removed.
-   3. Test case: `deletesession i/1 si/x`: 'where x is 0 or larger than the sessions list size
-      Expected: Error about invalid session index.
+        - **Expected:** First athlete is deleted from the list.
+If the athlete belonged to a team, that team is also deleted.
+Success message lists all deletions.
+Timestamp in the status bar is updated.

+---

+### 10. Saving and Reloading Data

+You want to ensure your data persists between sessions.

+1. **Saving and restoring data**
+    1. Add or modify athletes, teams, or sessions.
+    2. Close the application.
+    3. Re-launch the application.
+        - **Expected:** All changes made in the previous session are preserved.

+---